 automatically signs on jail-broken devices.

-- and finally, as last resort, there exists a
+- and finally, as last resort, there exists a version if no

 ssh is available.
 This one can be used on devices

 that only have telnet access, and where ssh is not available.
 Its only

 requirement is a running netcat on the host-side (which should be

 easily achievable since there exists a working cross compiler).

 that invokes commands and executables on the host side